top of page

 HISTORY

 Flinders Island is the social and economic heart of the Furneaux Islands group, an archipelago of more than 52 islands in the Bass Strait.
-The Furneaux Group of Islands forms the Municipality of Flinders, a local government area of the Australian State of Tasmania.
+The Furneaux Group of islands forms the Municipality of Flinders, a local government area of the Australian State of Tasmania.
 Flinders Island is the largest and most populated of the Furneaux Islands, with Cape Barren Island second.
 Flinders Island is a 30-minute flight from Launceston, Tasmania, and approximately a 65-minute flight from Melbourne, Victoria.

 The islands of the Bass Strait have a long and interesting geological, environmental and cultural history.
 Until approximately 12,000 years ago, the islands formed a land bridge that joined what is now Tasmania to the Australian mainland.
 First Nations people traversed the land bridge until around 8,000 years ago when sea level rise isolated the First Nations people on the big Island of Tasmania.